marverenic/Options/README.md

 # Options
 Options is a library for building setting pages on Android as an alternative to the [`PreferenceFragment`](https://developer.android.com/reference/android/preference/PreferenceFragment.html) and [`PreferenceFragmentCompat`](https://developer.android.com/reference/android/support/v7/preference/PreferenceFragmentCompat.html) classes provided by Google.
-Unlike PreferenceFragment, Options allows additional setting types to be easily declared using a straightforward interface and adds abstractions tht enable you to store your preferences outside of [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences.html).
-Options also has a straightforward way of programmatically creating settings pages with convenient extensions if you're using Kotlin in your project.
+Unlike PreferenceFragment, Options allows additional setting types to be easily declared using a straightforward interface that includes the ability to easily store your preferences outside of [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences.html).
+Options also has a straightforward way of programmatically creating settings pages.
+There are also Kotlin extensions which make this even easier.

 ## Getting Started
 Like `PreferenceFragment`, `OptionFragment` is the base class that's used to show preference screens.
 To show your first option page, create a class that extends from `OptionFragment` as shown below: